 Imagine discovering an ancient city under what you’d always thought to just be a wasteland of rubble and volcanic ash.
 Essentially, that was what the discovery of the city of Pompeii was like.
-But how was a prosperous and populated city just destroyed?
 The eruption of Mount Vesuvius in A.D.
 79 led to the decline of Pompeii, destroying any trace of life.
 In this guide, discover the history surrounding this famous volcano, as well as interesting Mount Vesuvius facts.

 What is Mount Vesuvius?